opentok/opentok-ios-sdk-samples/2.Lets-Build-OTPublisher/README.md

 iOS SDK.
 It is borrowed and modified from a series of classes in Google's [WebRTC][1] project.

-Although in this example we wire a video renderer to the publisher's rendering callback, an alternative approach for developers using video from the camera with AVFoundation is to wire [AVCaptureVideoPreviewLayer][2] directly to the capture class and leave the `OTPublisherKit.videoRender` property nil.
+In this example we wire a video renderer to the publisher's rendering callback.
+An alternative approach for developers using video from the camera with AVFoundation is to wire [AVCaptureVideoPreviewLayer][2] directly to the capture class and leave the `OTPublisherKit.videoRender` property nil.

 To see TBExampleVideoRender in action, put a breakpoint on `renderVideoFrame:`.
-You will see this method fire for every video frame that is presented to the rendering endpoint by the OpenTok SDK.
+You will see this method fire for every video frame that is presented to the rendering endpoint by the OpenTok iOS SDK.

 ###TBExampleVideoCapture
 This class interfaces with AVFoundation to provide video capture support from